 The seats are Nappa leather.
 Real Nappa leather.
 I checked.
 The stitching is tight and even.
 The bolstering provides actual support rather than just looking nice for photos.

 The 15.6-inch center screen rotates.
-It's a party trick, sure, but it's also genuinely useful — portrait mode works better for navigation, landscape works better for media controls.
+It's a party trick, sure, but it's also genuinely useful — portrait mode works better for navigation, horizontal works better for media controls.
 The software running on it is Chinese-developed, which means occasional translation weirdness and menu structures that feel unfamiliar.
 But CarPlay and Android Auto work wirelessly, which is probably all you'll use anyway.

 Ambient lighting runs 256 colors and wraps around the cabin in ways that feel designed rather than afterthought.
 The Harman Kardon audio system sounds genuinely good — not Bowers & Wilkins good, but solidly in the "you don't need to upgrade this" territory.